 For this exercise, first and foremost, make sure the brakes are engaged and your wheelchair is secured.
 Then, put your hands on the armrests and straighten your arms.
 Slowly lift yourself up from the seat of the chair and slowly lower back down.
 This exercise is excellent for strengthening the triceps and shoulders, with a movement that is great for position changes in the chair, transferring in and out of the wheelchair, and doing pressure reliefs to decrease the risk of pressure ulcers.

 Place your arms as close to your trunk as possible while holding a dumbbell in either one or both hands.
 The palms and inner arm should be facing up.
 Without moving your upper arm, bend the elbows to bring the dumbbell up towards your shoulder, hold it for a second if you can, and then bring it back down.

 This exercise is important for carrying or lifting loads overhead.
 Hold a weight such as a medicine ball or dumbbell with both of your hands and slowly raise it over your head.
 Then gently lower the weight behind your head to bend your elbows.
 Lift the weight back up and straighten out your arms.
 Start with a light weight and work your way up as you build more strength.

 Aerobic Upper Extremity Exercises for Spinal Cord Injury

-Aerobic exercise is a great way to promote blood circulation throughout the body while also stimulating the nervous system.
+Aerobic exercise is a great way to promote blood circulation throughout the body, develop cardiovascular endurance, and stimulate the nervous system.
 Aerobic exercises for the upper body tend to be more advanced, but there are ways to slowly work your way up to more difficult exercises.